 Moving to Rome, GA, the 3rd joined Union Gen. W.T.
 Sherman’s Atlanta campaign during which it was active at Noonday Creek, Kennesaw Mtn., Peachtree Creek and Lovejoy’s Station (11/16/64).
 Following action at the 1st battle of Franklin, TN (11/30/64), the unit participated in the 3/22 to 4/24-65 Wilson raid through Alabama and Georgia, seeing final action at Selma, AL on 4/2/65.

 Residence: Inf.
 Not Avail.
 Age: 16.11 yrs.

 Highest Rank: Pvt.

-It seems the Hathaway’s resided in Ohio until 1885 when they moved to Hartley, IA.
-Next, they moved to the Puget Sound area of Washington.
-The year of that final move is unknown; although likely it was after 1900.
-Perhaps the move to Snohomish was to be near the family of son Philip.
+Next, the Hathaway’s moved to the Puget Sound area of western Washington State.
+Although it was after 1900, the year of that final move is unknown.
+In Washington they settled in Snohomish City located in Snohomish County.
+Although it is not documented, perhaps the move to Snohomish was to be near the family of son Philip.

 Buried at Grand Army of the Republic Cemetery Snohomish

 Gallo de Oro Family Mexican Restaurant